GannettDigital/simulato/docs/_pages/bug-report-template.md

 ## Expected Behavior

-Descripe what the behavior should be when you reach the point the bug is found.
+Descripe what the behavior should be when you reach the point where the bug is found.

 ## Suggestion to Fix (optional)

-If you have an idea of how to fix it provide a description of how you think it can be fixed.
+If you have an idea of how to fix it provide a set of instructions as to how you think it can be fixed.

 ## Example Report